MailTape/MailTape-v1/_posts/2022-11-27-Soren-Song.md

   deeply perceptive lyricism.
 It's a true joy to welcome them for a collection of tracks to start your Sunday.
 ---
 <p id="introduction"> With lots of love, this morning we welcome [Soren Song](https://www.sorensong.com/) to MailTape.
-Based in Woodstock, NY, their work is tinged with striking emotional conviction and deeply perceptive lyricism.
+Based in Woodstock, NY, their work is tinged with striking descriptions and deeply perceptive lyricism.
 It's a true joy to welcome them for a collection of tracks to start your Sunday.
   <br><br>
 They join us ahead of the release of their concept album, [I'm](https://www.sorensong.com/about).
 This work arose from what Soren describes as a moment of crisis that was at once an emotional breakdown and also a spiritual awakening.
 As they describe it, trauma has the potential to break people open and creative people create from such chaos.
   <br><br>